 Read It To Yourself First!

 Certainly one of the charming aspects of vows is that your partner generally has not heard them before that moment.
 However…you still need to practice.
 Take some time to read your vows out loud, as you’d actually say them.
 Sometimes what’s jotted down on paper is different from how it sounds.
 Do as many trial runs as you need.
 And—shorter is better.
 This isn’t a speech, remember; it’s a heartfelt, intimate exchange of promises.
 Many people find that a minute, more or less, is a good length.
-Take out your smart phone and start timing.
+Take out your smartphone and start timing.

 Decide: Memorize—or Read

 In addition to my first tip about traditional or non-traditional, this is probably one of the most important things to think about ahead of time…way ahead of time.
-Of course, each option has it’s advantages…and challenges.
+Of course, each option has its advantages…and challenges.
 For example, memorizing what you’ll say looks very impressive to the audience as you gaze into your partner’s eyes.
 But—it’s easy to get flustered, and I promise you, you’ll already have plenty of things on your mind that day.
 If you do decide to memorize, best to keep things short.
 And, if you decide to read, remember that the slip of paper will be immortalized in your wedding photos forever.
-Hand-write or print it from your computer on nice stationary.
+Hand-write or print it from your computer on nice stationery.

 I hope these suggestions help you write wedding vows that are meaningful and memorable.
 Just speak from the heart, and you’ll be fine.